 NET JRF – Terms and Conditions

-- The applicants do not need to send any of their certificates/documents in support of their eligibility or printout of completed application form to NTA.
+- The applicants do not need to send any of their certificates/documents in support of their eligibility or print out of the completed application form to NTA.

 - The admit card for UGC NET needs to be downloaded from the official website of NTA.

 - To be eligible for JRF, the candidates need to score at least 40% aggregate marks in both the papers of UGC NET.

 - The validity of the JRF Letter of Award is only two years after the declaration of the result.